Do Not Sell My Personal Information Link for California

 Consumers may authorize another person to opt out of the sale of their personal information on the consumer’s behalf.
 Businesses must comply with an opt out request from such an authorized person.

 The California Attorney General may develop additional clarifying regulations through a public comment process before the law goes into effect in 2020.
+The draft regulations are anticipated in Fall 2019 with an additional public comment period following it.

 Learn more about California’s new law: